andrasq/node-microrest/MANUAL.md

 Construct a `new Error` with additional properties `statusCode`, `debug` and `details`.
-The error `.message` is looked up from the status code, eg `404 Not Found` or `777 Internal Error`.
+The error `.message` is looked up from the status code, eg `404 Not Found` or `456 Http Error`.
 If `statusCode` is an object, all its own properties will be transferred onto the error.  `statusCode` will be set in any case, either to the passed-in number else to its `.statusCode` object property else to `500`.